remysucre/remysucre.github.io/projects.md

 * Understand the [FAQ algorithm](https://arxiv.org/abs/1504.04044), implement it, and make a presentation explaining it.

+* Come up with a [dynamic programming](https://www.researchgate.net/profile/Thomas_Neumann2/publication/47861835_Analysis_of_Two_Existing_and_One_New_Dynamic_Programming_Algorithm_for_the_Generation_of_Optimal_Bushy_Join_Trees_without_Cross_Products/links/0912f506d90ad19031000000.pdf) algorithm for join order optimization for [free join](https://arxiv.org/abs/2301.10841).

 * Implement [query by direct manipulation](https://people.csail.mit.edu/ebakke/research/sieuferd_sigmod2016.pdf).

-* Extend Souffle to support [recursive aggregates](https://github.com/souffle-lang/souffle/pull/2263).
+* Finish the extension of Souffle to support [recursive aggregates](https://github.com/souffle-lang/souffle/pull/2263).

-* Implement Datalog modulo equivalence.
+* Implement Datalog modulo equivalence and benchmark it against egglog.

 * Implement and benchmark generalized semi-naive evaluation for Datalog.

-* Study how data is used in any recent [breakthough](https://www.quantamagazine.org/videos/2021s-biggest-breakthroughs-in-physics/) in science.
+* Experiment with different [search algorithms](https://en.wikipedia.org/wiki/Combinatorial_search) in [egg](https://egraphs-good.github.io).

 * Implement an SMT solver from scratch.

+* Study how data is used in any recent breakthough in science.
+For inspiration, checkout [quanta](https://www.quantamagazine.org/videos/2021s-biggest-breakthroughs-in-physics/).
+Focus on projects relevant to databases research.

 * Make a screenless smartphone with voice-based UI.

 * Make a "digital analog projector": instead of connecting to HDMI, you just put your laptop in front of the camera, and the system automatically applies filters to the video to make it look nice.

-* Come up with a dynamic programming algorithm for join order optimization for free join.

-* Experiment with different search algorithms in egg.

 * Re-implement your favorite paper.
 To make sure you don't just download the code and run it, implement it using a different programming language.